EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 For brevity, you can also use ``--os Debian-minimal``.

 The default is Debian.
-The value is case-sensitive, and must correspond to a supported distribution according to ``tpaexec info distributions``.
+The value is case-sensitive, and must correspond to a supported distribution for the selected platform.
+See ``tpaexec info platforms/<platformname>`` for details.

 ## 2ndQuadrant repositories